mdr/mash/getting-started-guide.md

 # Mash Getting Started Guide

-This is an introductory tutorial to using Mash, an object shell for Linux.
+This is an introductory tutorial to using Mash, an object shell for Unix.

 ## Working with objects